phr00t/ComfyUI-F5-TTS/README.md

 ### Instructions

-* Put in ComfyUI's "input" folder a .wav file of an audio of the voice you'd like to use, remove any background music, noise.
+* Put in ComfyUI's "input/voices" folder a .wav file of an audio of the voice you'd like to use, remove any background music, noise.
 * And a .txt file of the same name with what was said.
 * Press refresh to see it in the node